michwong98/Discord-Event-Coordinator-Bot/README.md

 ## Setup

 The bot requires [Node.js](https://nodejs.org/) to run.
 Node.js is a free and open source JavaScript runtime.
 The package manager npm is used to install dependencies.
 Install both before continuing.
 To utilize the bot, a [Discord account](https://discordapp.com/).
 Log in to your account or create a new one.
-Additionally, the bot requires a SQL server to store message info.
+Additionally, the bot requires a MySQL server to store message info.

 Once signed in, [create an applcation on Discord](https://discordapp.com/developers/applications/me).
 Select *New Application*.
 After inputting a name, on the right hand side, select *Bot*.
 Click *Add Bot*.